 The aim of the assignment is, first, to aid your understanding of the treated content by providing questions and problems which inspire reflection.
-Completing these exercises will help ensure:
+Second, it is to examinate the following:

 - That you understand the problems having to be solved by a file system, and how these compare to those of main memory. - That you can analyze the overhead required by different file systems. - That you can analyze a situation and apply your knowledge about file systems, their performance and security, to solve the problems. - That you understand that the algorithms employed by the operating system are hardware dependent.